 Our patients that participate in education and support programs have been able to achieve and maintain many successful outcomes.
 Patients are able to lower their HbA1c results, achieve desirable cholesterol levels, lose weight, begin exercise routines and many more positive results.

 You can help us better serve you by coming to your visits with a complete list of medications, including dosages, your most recent laboratory data, and at least one week of blood sugar readings, if available.

 Referrals are necessary to enroll in the program and must be provided by a licensed practitioner, such as your primary care provider or specialist.
-The signed referral form can be faxed to 731-644-8488.
+The signed order for Diabetes Self-Management Education can be faxed to 731-644-8488.
 A provider can also make a referral electronically through the Order Facilitator system.
-One of the educators who will be working with you will call to schedule an appointment.
+The educator who will be working with you will call to schedule an appointment.

 Consultations and Costs